 They need to be very qualified renters who meet each of your criteria, too.

 If you can’t find qualified renters, you’ll be stuck with an empty home, no rental income, and no chance to refinance, another downside of the BRRRR method.

-Here’s a very quick and rough outline of the numbers you might see with the BRRRR strategy.
+Here’s a very quick and rough outline of the numbers you might see with the BRRRR real estate strategy.
 Keep in mind this example doesn’t include peripheral expenses like taxes or fees.

 Let’s say you buy a foreclosed home for $150,000.
 You front $50,000 for a down payment, and you borrow the remaining $100,000.